 Now for a little logic fun.
 When the t-flip-flop output is high, disabled, I want to turn the Green LED on.
 So, a simple inverter logic block will do the trick.
 Drag and drop, wire that up, and good.
 Now if the t-flip-flop is low, enabled, I want to blink the red LED, so we’ll use a digital multiplexer and the output of the t-flip-flop to select the channel to send to the LED.
 We’ll send the LEDBlink PWM output to the multiplexer input 0 and a logic high to the multiplexer input 1.
 So, when the t-flip-flop output is low then the PWM output is feeding the RED LED, making it blink.

 Let’s not forget to assign the pins for the switch, the red LED and green LED to P0[4], P0[3], and P1[1]; respectively.

+In main_cm4 you just need to start the pwm by calling ledblink_Start()

 And that’s it.
 Build, program and test…again, love those blinky leds!

 Now let’s add that same kill switch functionality to our BLE-controlled arm project.
 Copy all of the schematic contents of the BasicKillSwitch project over to the schematic of the BLE-controlled arm project.
 To enable a hardware kill and start function on the PWMs, we need to double click and configure the PWMs.
 I’ll click on the advanced tab, and set the kill input to falling edge and start input to rising edge.
 Back to the schematic, I can now connect the q-output of the flip flop to the kill and start inputs of both PWMs.

+In the main_cm4 ill start the ledblink

+Back to the dwr, ill set the pins… then hit the program button.

 And that’s it…isn’t that awesome?!